What are Garlic Scapes

 Substitute for Garlic Scapes

-- Leeks: Leeks have a mild onion-garlic flavor and a tender texture.
-You can use the white and light green parts of leeks in place of garlic scapes.
+- Leeks: Leeks have a mild onion-like flavor and can add a nice sweetness to dishes.
+Slice them thinly and use the white and light green parts in place of garlic scapes.

 Where to Buy Garlic Scapes